Albert Boxler - Alsace Gewurztraminer Réserve 2022 (doux)

 Vinous

-"In 2022, Jean Boxler declassified his Gewurztraminer from Brand and blended the limestone plots with it.
+“In 2022, Jean Boxler reclassified his Gewurztraminer from Brand and blended the limestone plots into it.
 The bouquet is intense and varietal, with distinct notes of wild rose and ginger.
-Smooth on the palate, the wine is creamy, round, and refreshing thanks to its subtle, structuring bitterness.
-(Yves Beck 2022)
+Smooth on the palate, the wine is creamy, round, and refreshing thanks to subtle, structuring bitter notes. ” (Yves Beck 2022)

-Buy your Albert Boxler wines at the best price in a private sale!
+Buy Albert Boxler wines at the best prices in a private sale!

 Eye